exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial2.md

 Here's the game logic, distilled:

 1. Play proceeds in rounds.
-2. Each round, one player is choosen as the **Czar** and one random **Question** card is played.
+2. Each round, one player is chosen as the **Czar** and one random **Question** card is played.
 2. Each player gets 10 **Answer** cards.
 3. Play proceeds in three phases.
 Each phase lasts a handful of seconds.
   1. **Answering**: every player except the czar plays an answer anonymously
   2. **Picking**: the czar chooses the best answer
   3. **Scoring**: whoever played the picked card wins and gets a point

 Remember our app has two parts: iOS and OSX apps.
 The iOS app is what user directly interact with when they play the game, while the OSX app runs as a *container*, or a program wrapped in some magic that lets it run in the cloud.
-This container maintains the global state of the game, deals cards to players, and makes sure players dont cheat.
+This container maintains the global state of the game, deals cards to players, and makes sure players don't cheat.
 By the end of part 1 the app said "Hello!" to the container and the container offered some cards for the user.

 ## Permissions